plone/guillotina/docs/source/developer/roles.md

 ## Databases, Application and static files objects

-Databases and static files has an specific permission system.
+Databases and static files have a specific permission system.
 They don't have roles by default and the permissions are specified to root user

  * guillotina.AddContainer